ieeebitmesra/IEEE-LEAD/Project-3/Mansi/readme.txt

 ### What I have learned

-I have learnt to fetch api read jason through it join java to the html page.
+I have learnt to fetch api read json through it join java to the html page.